 MIBAC aims to give clinicians access to an expanded “toolbox” for delivering evidence-based care and conducting outcomes-based research.
 The MIBAC registry will be hosted on the PatientIQ platform, utilizing core patient engagement and data science technology to collect and analyze patient outcomes.
 In addition, the cloud-based registry acts as a network connecting the MIBAC Provider Network (MPN) to jointly submit, research, and report on outcomes data within a HIPAA-compliant, HITRUST secured database.

 The MIBAC registry will aggregate prospective data focusing on patient-reported outcomes from patients with lower back pain.
 Clinicians are also encouraged to submit clinical data for the registry, such as procedural or comorbidity data.
 To detect, filter, and enroll patients with lower back pain that match quality initiative criteria, PatientIQ’s system will be integrated with Henry Ford Health System’s Epic electronic health record.
-Once a patient is enrolled, PatientIQ’s workflow engine will automate an electronic informed consent (eConsent) process in compliance with 21 CFR Part 11 electronic signature requirements.
-The patient will receive personalized reminders via email or SMS to complete assessments and satisfaction surveys on behalf of their clinician.
-PatientIQ hosts a library of over 500 standardized survey instruments, including the entire PROMIS computer adaptive test library, to collect basic data on pain, functional status, and employment status.
+Once a patient is enrolled, PatientIQ’s workflow engine will automate sending personalized reminders via email or SMS to patients to complete assessments and satisfaction surveys on behalf of their clinician.
+PatientIQ hosts a library of over 500 standardized survey instruments, including the entire PROMIS computer adaptive test library, to collect basic data on pain, functional status, and quality of life.

-As part of the collaborative quality improvement initiative, MIBAC will conduct regular analysis of registry data to show variations in outcomes, track progress on key quality metrics, and identify potential best practices in clinical and administrative areas of musculoskeletal care.
-Clinicians and researchers leverage Analytics Autopilot, PatientIQ’s built-in biostatistical modeling engine, to benchmark and report on registry datasets and generate interactive charts and figures.
-Researchers benefit from auto-generated methodology reports, transparent step-wise reports, data exports, and computational text summaries, saving time and additional resources in the process.
+As part of the collaborative quality improvement initiative, MIBAC will conduct regular analysis of registry data to understand variations in outcomes, track progress on key quality metrics, and identify potential best practices in clinical areas of musculoskeletal care.
+Clinicians and other stakeholders leverage Analytics Autopilot, PatientIQ’s built-in biostatistical modeling engine, to benchmark and report on registry datasets and generate interactive charts and figures.